 Supposedly, de Mun gave money and “the active support of a hundred million European advocates.”
 This was allegedly in an effort to repeal National Prohibition in the U.S. In spite of these assertions, neither he nor anyone else ever produced any evidence.

 With the passage of time it became increasingly clear in the U.S. that Prohibition was failing.
 But much worse, that it was counter productive.
-That is. it was worse than no Prohibition.
+That is, it was worse than nothing.
 It was causing very serious problems.

 - Promoted drinking in often dangerous illegal venues.

 - Led to the widespread production of moonshine.
 It sometimes contained toxins that caused blindness, paralysis and even death.

 - Contributed to the rapid growth of organized crime.